ArdanaLabs/Ardana-dApps/docs/vault_owner_interaction_tests.md

 ### Depositing dUSD (debt) to Vaults i.e. paying back a loan
 #### Offchain
  - Depositing dUSD only succeeds if done by a user who is the owner of the vault.
-Test with non-owner.
+ - Depositing dUSD fails if done by a user who is not the owner of the vault.
- - Depositing dUSD from a vault only succeeds if the resulting debt amount in the vault is not element of `[0, Debt Foor]`.
+ - Depositing dUSD from a vault only succeeds if the resulting debt amount in the vault is not element of `[0, Debt Foor]`, `<0` or `>= Debt Ceiling`.
 On failure it should return a descriptive error message.
  - Depositing dUSD pays a stability fee to the buffer.
  - Depositing a negative amount of dUSD should fail.
 Returning a descriptive error message.
  - Depositing 0 should fail.
 Returning a descriptive error message.